zuzia-dev/kodi-viaplay/README.md

 ## Support ##
-Please report any issues or bug reports on the [zuzia-dev GitHub Issues](https://github.com/zuzia-dev/kodi-viaplay/issues) or [emilsvennesso GitHub Issues](https://github.com/emilsvennesson/kodi-viaplay/issues) pages.
+Please report any issues or bug reports on the [zuzia-dev GitHub Issues](https://github.com/zuzia-dev/kodi-viaplay/issues) or [emilsvennesson GitHub Issues](https://github.com/emilsvennesson/kodi-viaplay/issues) pages.
 Remember to include a full, non-cut off Kodi debug log.
 See the [Kodi wiki page](http://kodi.wiki/view/Log_file/Advanced) for more detailed instructions on how to obtain the log file.

 Additional support/discussion about the add-on can be found in the [Viaplay add-on thread](https://forum.kodi.tv/showthread.php?tid=286387).
-And online forum in polish [forum.kodiwpigulce.pl](https://forum.kodiwpigulce.pl/showthread.php?tid=3804).
+And online forum in polish [kodiwpigulce.pl](https://forum.kodiwpigulce.pl/showthread.php?tid=3804)

 If you are a person skilled in Python development, you can join as a developer and provide help to fix errors and make new features.